 Can an NRI maintain all three: NRE, NRO, and FCNR (B) accounts simultaneously?

 Yes, an NRI can maintain all three accounts simultaneously.
-He/she can use a combination of these accounts to manage his/her finances, depending on the income sources and financial needs.
+He/she can use a combination of these accounts to manage banking and investment, depending on the income sources and financial needs.

-What can a joint holder, Power of Attorney (PoA) mandate holder while operating an NRE account?
+What can a joint holder, Power of Attorney (PoA), mandate holder do while operating an NRE account?

 Joint holder: As per the Reserve Bank of India (RBI), a resident relative can be a joint holder on a ‘former or survivor’ basis and can operate the account as a PoA holder during the lifetime of the NRI/ PIO account holder.